yznd42/yznd42.github.io/index.md

 ## About Me

 Hello, this is Yang Zhang!
 I am a Teaching Assistant Professor and AI researcher at the School of Information Sciences (iSchool) at the University of Illinois Urbana-Champaign (UIUC).
-I received my Ph.D. in Computer Science from the University of Notre Dame, an M.S. in Data Science from Indiana University Bloomington, and a B.E. in Software Engineering from Wuhan University.
+I received my Ph.D. in Computer Science from the University of Notre Dame, advised by Dr. Dong Wang, an M.S. in Data Science from Indiana University Bloomington, and a B.E. in Software Engineering from Wuhan University.
 I am also affiliated with the Gradudate College, the Illinois Informatics Institute and the Social Sensing & Intelligence Lab at UIUC.
 Previously, I worked as a W.J.
 Cody Research Associate at Argonne National Laboratory.

 ## Research Interests